oofem/oofem.github.io/_posts/2024-05-25-mpm-introduction.md

 We are now approaching the part where we will use all the concepts:
-* Create sparse matrix instance (_lhs_) to hold stifness matrix
+* Create sparse matrix instance (_lhs_) to hold stiffness matrix
-* The stifness matrix is assembled by integral _I1_ instance usiing its _assemble\_lhs_ method, that will integrate the linearization of our term over all elements in domain defined by integral domain.
+* The stiffness matrix is assembled by integral _I1_ instance using its _assemble\_lhs_ method, that will integrate the linearization of our term over all elements in domain defined by integral domain.

 ```python